-a.
+The stiniditing to toden a.
 Do the floors, walls, ceilings and objects absorb sound?
 NO YES b.
-Are objects and surfaces free of glare, that is, the objects and surfaces do not reflect light that impedes vision, or look NO YES wet? c.
+Are objects and surfaces free of glare, that is, the objects and surfaces do not reflect light that impedes vision, or NO YES look wet? c.
 Are there interesting surfaces or objects to feel?
 NO YES d.
 Are floors non-slippery, even when wet?
 NO YES e.
-Are hard surfaces covered to be safer, more interesting, easier to see and identify, or more light and sound absorbent?
-NO YES Comments:
+Are hard surfaces covered to be safer, more interesting, easier to see and identify, or more light and sound NO YES absorbent?
+Comments: